Getting started

 What's next

-- How the verdict works — what goes into the BUY / CONSIDER / PASS / PARTS call.
+- How the verdict works — what goes into the Strong Margin / Thin Margin / Below Cost / Parts Only call.

 - Glossary — every term we use, defined.